 This blog post is to show what I do by improving a scatterplot of the Iris flower data (a textbook example in statistics and machine learning).
 The purpose is not to make advertisements for Adobe.
 There is plenty of other vector graphics software.
 The purpose is not to show how I do it (there are tutorials for that, but above all, you need working experience).
 The purpose is not to teach some simple principles . . or OK, that’s easy because there are just two:

-- Make plots that look like everyone else’s—because sticking to the standard facilitates understanding.
+- Make plots that look like everyone else’s—because sticking to the convention facilitates understanding and highlights the data over the visualization itself.

 Rather, the purpose here is just to say what I do, starting from this Wikipedia figure by someone: